Unemployment rate falls again

 DAVIDSON COUNTY — Jobless rates in the Triad continued their descent at the end of the year, when 90% of North Carolina fell below the 5% threshold.

-The unemployment rate in Davidson County stood at 2.9% in December, down from 3.1% in November, according to information released by the N.C.
+The unemployment rate in Randolph County stood at 3.0% in December, down from 3.2% in November, according to information released by the N.C.
 Department of Commerce.
 The rate decreased 3.1% from a year ago, and unemployment rates statewide decreased in 91 of the state’s 100 counties in December, according to the report.
 All of the state’s 15 metro areas experienced rate decreases over the year and for the month.

 The unemployment rate measures the percentage of employable people in the workforce who are over the age of 16 and who have either lost their jobs or have unsuccessfully sought jobs in the last month and are still actively seeking work.

-In the surrounding area, Randolph County’s rate decreased to 3.0% in December, down from 3.2% in November.
+In the surrounding area, Davidson County’s rate decreased to 2.9% in December, down from 3.1% in November.
 Rates in other surrounding counties were 3.8% in Guilford; 3.4% in Forsyth; 3.3% in Rowan; and 3.0% in Montgomery.

-The December rate ranks as the 42nd lowest in the state, leaving Davidson County — which is part of the Winston-Salem Metropolitan Statistical Area — among mid-level Tier 2 counties.
-The number of unemployed in Davidson County stands at 2,363 people.
-Davidson’s labor force now stands at 80,702.
+The December rate ranks as the 45th lowest in the state, leaving Randolph County — which is part of the Greensboro/High Point Metropolitan Statistical Area — among mid-level Tier 2 counties.
+The number of unemployed in Randolph County stands at 1,928 people.
+Davidson's labor force now stands at 64,574.

 North Carolina’s statewide, non-seasonally adjusted unemployment rate was 3.2% in December, which is down from 3.4% in November.
 It was a decrease of 2.9% over the year.
 The national unemployment rate in December fell to 3.9%, according to the U.S. Bureau of Labor Statistics.